 The last of the Ottonians, though much more akin to the Salian emperors who follow in his wake.
 After a complex route to kingship, Henry focuses on the war with his increasingly powerful neighbour to the east, Boleslav the Brave of Poland.
 He shocks his contemporaries by entering into an alliance with the pagan Slavs against a Christion ruler.
 Though he has to ultimately concede defeat he did strengthen the internal structure of his kingdom by further expanding the Imperial church system.

-The Ottonians a Blank Canvas? and other questions
+The Ottonians a Blank Canvas?
+And Other Questions

 These two episodes try to get a bit closer to the question of what the Ottonians mean for us today.
 Episode 20 – A Blank Canvas traces the way historians have perceived and interpreted the Ottonian period since the beginning of the 19th century which is almost a 1:1 reflection of contemporaneous events – leaving us with the question whether the current interpretation is also just a reflection of where we are today.
 The second episode is an attempt to answer all the questions you sent me over the last couple of months.